Shywim/github-repo-size/README.md

 required for this addon to work.
 You can create a Personal Access Token [here][ghsettings]. **Don't forget to check the `repo` scope.**

-The addon will ask for a token automatically the first time you visit a private repository, you can also show the dialog by clicking on the element added by the addon or you can visit the addon's settings page (Firefox only).
+You can also show the dialog to save your token by clicking on the element added by the addon on any repository, public or private, or you can visit the addon's settings page.

 ## Building

-- Use `yarn build-webext` to build the Firefox webextension
+- Use `yarn build` to build the Firefox webextension
-- Use `yarn build-userscript` to build the UserScript
-- Use `yarn webext` to have an automated build on changes
+- Use `yarn watch` to have an automated build on changes and `yarn webext:run` to test the addon

 [amo]: https://addons.mozilla.org/firefox/addon/github-repo-size/
 [ujs]: https://github.com/Shywim/github-repo-size/releases/latest/download/github-repo-size.user.js